School Bus Driver

 What does the button do on the back of the bus ?

-Asked by Jefferson over 9 years ago
+Asked by Jefferson almost 10 years ago

 The button on the back wall of the bus is part of the child check safety system.
 Essentially whenever a bus driver returns to the bus yard or his/her home after a run where he/she has picked up students, they are supposed to do a walk through of the bus in order to ensure all students are off the bus.
 Newer buses require us to press the button at the back of the bus in order to stop or prevent an alarm from sounding (usually a beeping noise or the sound of the bus horn) before opening the door and exiting the bus.
 Failure to press the button and exiting the bus is much like breaking into a car with a car alarm.
 The alarm sounds and the driver is forced to walk to the back of the bus to shut it off.